 Customer information, company secrets, and source code leaks aren't caused by initial failures to protect sensitive data.
 They’re caused by the ease with which data is replicated and moved around - without the security posture following.
 Data Security Posture Management promises to make sure that wherever your data travels in the cloud - your security posture follows and data risks are minimized.

 DSPM represents a critical pillar in supporting the data security mix – helping control data security for all users, devices and software, and providing complete visibility into data in use, data in motion and data at rest.
-Advanced DSPM solutions like Sentra ensure the security and privacy of data not just across cloud providers, but also within applications, containers, and workloads.
+Advanced DSPM solutions like Sentra ensure the security and privacy of sensitive data not just across cloud providers, but also within applications, containers, and workloads.

 Distinguishing between Data Loss Prevention (DLP) and Data Security Posture Management (DSPM) elucidates their distinct contributions to safeguarding sensitive information.